 No. Activities that involve touching the water – like fishing or skipping rocks – are safe.
 But always thoroughly wash your hands after coming into contact with stream water and never drink it.
 We don’t recommend swimming or dunking your head or body into stream water.
 Learn more about enjoying streams safely.

-Below are some results from volunteer-collected E. coli data from Four Mile Run and a few of its tributaries since 2010.
+Below are some results from volunteer-collected E. coli data.
 We use the Virginia Department of Environmental Quality (DEQ)-recommended Coliscan Easygel kit with our volunteer program.
 While not laboratory quality, the Coliscan Easygel test results are a reliable, low-cost indicator to determine if further testing or investigation is warranted.

-For more detail about bacteria monitoring data, see Appendix M of our FY2018 Stormwater MS4 Report.
+For more detail about bacteria monitoring data, see the bacteria reporting appendix of the Annual Stormwater Report.

-Overall, bacteria levels are trending downward in Arlington, but stream users should still always be careful to wash hands after playing in the stream.
+Even when bacteria levels may be low, it’s still present.
+Stream users should always be careful to wash hands after playing in the stream.